ANSSI-FR/rust-guide/src/en/unsafe/ffi.md

 - an `Option<T>` where `T` is either
   - `core::ptr::NonNull<U>` and `U` is a `Sized` C-compatible type, then it is compatible to a `*const T` and `*mut T` pointer;
-  - `core::num::NonZero*`, then is compatible to the corresponding integral primitive type;
+  - `core::num::NonZero*`, then is compatible with the corresponding integral primitive type;
 - a `repr(transparent)`-annotated `struct` with only one field, where that field has a C-compatible type.